Delayed Proof of Work

 Such an action would be uneconomic, as this would destroy the access to the financial rewards a notary node receives for performing their duties.

 By this design, notary nodes' primary economic incentive is to properly transfer the records of the Komodo ecosystem into a secure location and to increase the value of the KMD rewards they receive for this service.

 # Users Need Only Wait Until They Are Satisfied With a Transaction's Number of Notarizations and Other Security Features

 For the average user, when performing a trade of goods and services where security is desired, the user simply needs to wait until the notary nodes complete the notarization process.
-Once a transaction's history is included in a notarization in the Bitcoin blockchain, the only way to break the security protecting their transaction history requires breaking the security of the Bitcoin.
+Once a transaction's history is included in a notarization in the Litecoin blockchain, the only way to break the security protecting their transaction history requires breaking the security of the Litecoin.

 Komodo software automates the verification process, and developers can tailor their individual communities around the needs of their audience.

 Through these measures, Komodo’s dPoW consensus mechanism maintains the security innovated by Satoshi Nakamoto, and because dPoW enables the Bitcoin/Litecoin hash rate to serve more independent blockchains than just the single Bitcoin blockchain, dPoW even expands on Nakamoto’s original design.

 # The Notarization Process

 # Step One: Gathering the Appropriate Data

 The process of notarization is simple.
 Roughly every ten to twenty-five minutes, notary nodes perform a special block hash mined on the Komodo blockchain and take note of the overall Komodo blockchain "height" (i.e. the number of total blocks in the Komodo blockchain since inception).
 The notary nodes process this specific block in such a manner that their signatures are cryptographically included within the content of the notarized data.